-Tribal Council authorized the examination of the Governing Documents in Resolution No. 271 (2010) through the Committee convened "to research the governing documents of the Tribe, to clarify the role and function of the branches of our tribal government, and to make such recommendations to Tribal Council that will effect the goals of the findings."
+Tribal Council authorized the examination of the Governing Documents in Resolution No. 271 (2010) through the Committee convened "to research the governing documents of the Tribe, to clarify the role and function of the branches of our tribal government, and to make such recommendations to Tribal Council that will affect the goals of the findings."
 The present project undertook to examine the texts and origins of the tribe's governing documents, their history, and the development and approval of the 1986 Charter.
 The Committee was charged to present an informed report to Tribal Council as to any defects in the Tribe's current organizational integrity.
+The Committee was also authorized to seek funding to support the activities in carrying out the intent of the Resolution.
+The Cherokee Preservation Foundation awarded the Committee discretionary funding to implement this work.
+Mr. Robert Conely, Sequoyah Distinguished Professor of Western Carolina University, also contributed funds to the project.
+The Qualla Library facilitated this project as fiscal agent for the grants and hosted the 10-week series of research, analysis and discussion.